Michael Harris II Player Props: Braves vs. Angels

 Angels Pitching Rankings

-- In his last time out on Tuesday against the Detroit Tigers, the righty went five innings, allowing two earned runs while surrendering seven hits.
+- In his last appearance on Thursday against the Detroit Tigers, the lefty tossed five innings, allowing two earned runs while surrendering five hits.

-- In 16 games this season, the 27-year-old has amassed an ERA of 4.46, with 9.7 strikeouts per nine innings.
-Opponents are hitting .245 against him.
+- The 26-year-old has amassed an ERA of 4.22, with 7.4 strikeouts per nine innings, in 18 games this season.
+Opponents have a .255 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.